The Junior Group is Back!

 Does my child have to attend every rehearsal?

 Yes.
 We expect a level of commitment from every member, especially when it comes to Sunday rehearsals as they are the most important so we do ask that your child is available.
+We will provide a list of important dates to help you decide if your child will be available.

-Please let us know if your child is unwell and unable to attend a rehearsal
+Please let us know if your child is unwell and unable to attend a rehearsal.

 Why are Sunday rehearsals important?

-These occur within a 2-4 weeks of the performance and are extremely important as this is when we bring lights, sound & music and a full set together.
+These occur within 2-4 weeks of the performance and are extremely important as this is when we bring lights, sound & music and a full set together.

 The Dress Rehearsal is on the final Sunday before the production and is treated as though it is a real performance; this rehearsal is the most important and we expect everyone to attend.